GENERAL INFORMATION VPA

 A course that has been repeated will count only once toward the hours carried and passed for graduation.
 Your transcript will note that the course has been repeated.
 Both grades will appear, but only the second grade (whether higher or lower than the first grade) will be calculated into your GPA.

 Another form of flagging a course can occur at the time of transferring from one SU college to another.
 If you transfer into VPA and have accumulated courses that cannot be included in your new program of study, you may request to have these courses flagged for exclusion from your GPA (see OSS).
 Flagged courses and grades are not deleted from your transcript.

 You may not flag courses to make yourself eligible to transfer; flagging occurs only after you have been admitted to a program.
 Be aware that this action could affect your eligibility for some financial aid awards in either a positive or negative way.
 See your financial aid counselor to discuss this option before you request flagging a course or courses.

 If you receive a grade that you believe to be grossly undeserved, there is a very specific protocol for questioning a grade.
 SU Policy for grade appeals outlines the steps you may take ranging from the necessary initial conversation with your instructor through the grade appeal process.

 Your transcript is the official record of the classes you have taken and the grade you have earned in each.
 You may request, in person or in writing, an official copy of your transcript from the Registrar’s Office (Steele Hall Room 106).
-The VPA Office of Student Success cannot give you a copy of your transcript or copies of transcripts from other institutions.
+The VPA OSS cannot give you a copy of your transcript or copies of transcripts from other institutions.